SystemSpace/Compendium/compendium.rst

 Can medication cure scars on the soul?
   Some medication can.
 If a medication helps you have a good life again and cures you, your scar heals.

+What ailments do you know of are reflective of issues with the soul?
+  Everything that we classify as a mental disease might be soulful.

 Is deja-vu a Life glitch, or something else?
   Usually a missynchronization between soul memories and brain memories.